someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 ```
 sudo apt-get update && sudo apt-get upgrade && sudo apt-get install apache2 && systemctl status apache2
 ```
-Enter the root user password, (stuff will load)
+-Enter the root user password, (stuff will load),
-Do you want to continue?
-[Y/n] enter "y", (stuff will load), Do you want to continue?
-[Y/n] enter "y", (stuff will load), Then press "ctrl + c", you should see "active (running)" in green text.
+-Do you want to continue?
+[Y/n] enter "y", (stuff will load), -Do you want to continue?
+[Y/n] enter "y", (stuff will load), -Then press "ctrl + c", you should see "active (running)" in green text.

 <<<apache2 install>>>